 Case Study L (Tooth brushing, Dressing, packing Swimming bag)

-L is an eight year old boy with a diagnosis of Autism.
-He is in Primary 4 at mainstream primary school.
+L is an 8 year old boy with autism.
+He attends a primary 4 class at a mainstream primary school.

 L was experiencing difficulty with a number of self-care skills which impacted on his independence and on getting ready for school on time in the mornings.
 These were brushing his teeth, dressing and packing his swimming bag.

 - Direct teaching of the skills required to brush L’s teeth took place at home, using worksheets (see example below), social stories and video modelling from YouTube.

 - L’s mum supported him during the morning and evening routines by using hand over hand prompts to teach how much pressure and the correct action required to clean teeth.

 - Structure was provided to this task by the introducing of a 2-minute timer to provide clarity around how long is needed to brush one’s teeth

 - Visual structure was provided by laying L’s clothes out in the morning in the order in which they should be put on.
 It was important that this sequence was the same each time the task was attempted.